TodoLodo/cod-python-api/README.rst

 Full Profile History
 --------------------

-Any sub class of ``API``  that is of game catogery, has methods to check a player's combat history.
+Any sub class of ``API``  that is of game category, has methods to check a player's combat history.
 Note that before calling any sub class methods of ``API`` you must be `logged in`_.
 Main method is ``fullData()`` and ``fullDataAsync()`` which is available for ``ColdWar``, ``ModernWarfare``, ``ModernWarfare2``, ``Vanguard``, ``Warzone`` and ``Warzone2`` classes.